OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ##### Eliminating Common False Positives

 * **Protocol adherence** - for data to be handled at all by an application, it may need to adhere relatively closely to a given protocol (e.g HTTP) or format (e.g. file headers).
-The greater the adherence to the structure of a given protocol or format, the more likely it is that meaningful errors will be detected in a short space of time.
+The greater the adherence to the structure of a given protocol or format, the more likely it is that meaningful errors will be detected in a short time frame.
 However, it comes at the cost of decreasing the test surface, potentially missing low level bugs in the protocol or format.

 * **[Fuzz Vectors](https://www.owasp.org/index.php/OWASP_Testing_Guide_Appendix_C:_Fuzz_Vectors)** - fuzz vectors may be used to provide a list of known risky values likely to cause undefined or dangerous behaviour in an app.
 Using such a list focuses tests more closely on likely problems, reducing the number of false positives and decreasing the test execution time.